biocoms/ta_systems_oral_mt/README.md

 The analysis integrates differential expression, curated functional annotations, and detailed visualizations to identify and interpret the transcriptional activity of TA gene pairs in healthy and caries-associated and caries-treated oral microbiomes.
 All scripts, intermediate data files, and processed outputs are included to enable reproducibility, transparency, and downstream reuse.

-${\color{red} \bold {Disclaimer}}$ - All the raw fastq reads, their preprocessing, and functional annotation is not provided due to the storage efficiency.
+${\color{red} \bold{Disclaimer}}$ - All the raw fastq reads, their preprocessing, and functional annotation is not provided due to the storage efficiency.
 However, detailed scripts and step by step tutorial is mentioned below.

 ---